drfreder/statscan-gender/README2.md

 Megan Frederickson
 2018-05-24

 This repository is part of an ongoing effort to gather, analyze, and share data on gender equity among Canadian academics.
-This effort is intended to be fully transparent and open source, with all data and code provided so that anyone, anywhere can verify and replicate my analyses.
+All the data and code are provided so that anyone, anywhere can verify and replicate my analyses.

 Statistics Canada
 -----------------